hi, i'm julian sosa

 Values aren't certificates hanging on the wall.
 They're forces that pull you when you're tired, stressed, or in a bad mood, right when we lose our way, when it's hardest to be the version of ourselves we want to be.

-So this doesn't just reflect who I am.
-It's who I want to become, what I'm building in myself:
+So this isn't just who I am.
+It's who I want to become, what I'm building in myself.

 These values show that I don't just care about building software.
 I care about how I build it and who I become while doing it.